xtralifecloud/unity-sdk/README.md

 ### **Writing new integration tests**

-In order to **edit integration tests**, check for the `Assets\Tests\Scripts` folder; Each script represents a separate group of tests.
-If you want to create a new group see further instructions, else just select the script to which you'd like to add your new test and add a new method like the following:
+In order to **edit integration tests**, check for the `Assets\Scripts\UnitTests\Tests` folder; Each script represents a separate group of tests.
+If you want to create a new group see further instructions, else just select the script you'd like to add your new test in and add a new method like the following:

 ```CSharp
 [Test("Tests the outline functionality", "You must have setup the SDK properly")]